Imagine if the PGA Tour players, frustrated with the depth of the pot bunkers at Royal Birkdale, complained.

-The most exciting hole on the course was the 9th, a short 165 yard par 3.
-They should have make that the finishing hole.
+The most exciting hole on the course was the 9th, a short 165-yard par 3.
+They should have made that the finishing hole.
 There was more drama on that hole than any other hole on the course.

 I can’t figure out the USGA.
 They waged war against the long putter – but they won’t grow the rough and narrow fairways?
 Go figure.

 It’s no wonder the game is declining.
-They are creating a elitist sport where only the longest can survive.
-Its becoming a long drive contest.
+They are creating an elitist sport where only the longest can survive.
+It’s becoming a long drive contest.

-So I’ll say it again.
+So I’ll repeat it.
 I love the Open Championship where the game began – because the pot bunkers and playable lies keep the players in check.
-Every shot becomes risk / reward.
+Every shot becomes risk/reward.

-Or, maybe you chose a more conservative strategy and play an iron from the tee leaving a more difficult approach to an unforgiving green.
-Your strategy is to par your way around the course – saving the risk for the weekend.
+Or, maybe you chose a more conservative strategy and played an iron from the tee leaving a more delicate approach to an unforgiving green.
+Your strategy is to pay your way around the course – saving the risk for the weekend.

 Welcome to the Open Championship.
 That’s why I love it.

-Yes, I was disappointed it he USGA and the U.S. Open.
-That doesn’t take away the amazing play of Brooks Kopeka.
+Yes, I was disappointed it the USGA and the U.S. Open.
+That doesn’t take away the incredible play of Brooks Kopeka.
 He played great.
 What a great athlete – he was long overdue.